savchenko/windows10/README.md

 ## Changing the system
 Number of changes are made using MS-provided "Traffic restriction policy".
 Multiple settings are applied via direct registry injection instead of a GPO import.
-Here, I can only quote Microsoft themselves:
+I can only quote Microsoft, here:

 > To turn off Messaging cloud sync:
 >    There is no Group Policy corresponding to this registry key.